Laawaris (1981 film): Soundtrack

 The music of this movie was composed by Kalyanji–Anandji, while the lyrics were written by Anjaan and Prakash Mehra.
-Vocals are supplied by Kishore Kumar (for Bachchan), Asha Bhosle (for Aman), Alka Yagnik (for Raakhee) and Bachchan.
+Vocals are supplied by Kishore Kumar (for Amitabh Bachchan), Asha Bhosle (for Zeenat Aman), Alka Yagnik (for Raakhee Gulzar) and Bachchan.
 The movie features some popular songs like "Apni Toh Jaise Taise" sung by Kumar and "Mere Angne Mein", whose male version was sung by Bachchan.

 The song "Apni Toh Jaise Taise" was recreated by Shankar–Ehsaan–Loy in the voice of Mika Singh and Sunidhi Chauhan in the 2010 film Housefull.
 The song "Mere Angne Mein" was recreated by Tanishk Bagchi in the year 2020 in the voice of Neha Kakkar and Raja Hassan.
 Both the music videos starred Sri Lankan actress Jacqueline Fernandez.